LeoMcBills/100_days-ML/.ipynb_checkpoints/README-checkpoint.md

 # 100 Days of Machine Learning

 Welcome to my 100 Days of Machine Learning journey!
 This README will serve as a daily log and resource guide as I progress through various topics and projects in machine learning, with a focus on using PyTorch.
-Today is **Day 36**
+Today is **Day 46**

+---

+## Day 46:

+---

+## Day 45: Deep dive into PyTorch's Automatic Differentiation

+---

+## Day 44: Deep dive into C plus plus classes

+---

+## Day 43: Autograd review

+---

+## Day 42:

+---

+## Day 41:

+---

+## Day 40:

+---

+## Day 39: Finalized with intermediate docker concepts

+---

+## Day 38: Deep Dive into Docker

+---

+## Day 37: Docker and Kubernetes

 ---